PRESIDENT: Mrs Adèle Nicholson

 I have been involved with and shown our pugs for a number of years and share the affix Pleasantnook with my mother Cynthia Timbury.
 We show our pugs both in the UK and across Europe, and have strong European blood lines within our dogs.
 Away from pugs i also ride and show Highland Ponies and show a small flock of our own Pedigree Blue Texel Sheep.
 I work as a Land Agent and Chartered Surveyor in Lincolnshire, and studied at The Royal Agricultural College, Cirencester.

 I have been a Pug owner and enthusiast since 1978.
 I have enjoyed the ups, and endured the downs, of showing and breeding this delightful breed for more than three decades.
 I look on it now as a hobby that has become more of a way of life!
 My association with the breed has brought me into contact with some wonderful people I count myself lucky as being able to call friends.
 I have been involved in making a contribution to the world of Pugs through the Pug Dog Club, including serving on the Committee and as the Show Secretary for the Club, which is an enjoyable challenge.
 I am also the breed note writer for Pugs in Our Dogs.
 In my professional life, I trained as a Social Worker, and have worked for a number of years for a national charity.
 When I am not involved in Pug or work related activities, I can be found gardening or cycling – or sometimes just doing nothing!

-CUP STEWARD: Elle Care
+CUP STEWARD: Amanda Mitchell